ocpp-balanz/.github/profile/README.md

 balanz may be deployed either as an OCPP Local Controller (LC) taking care of Smart Charging functions while delegating remaining functions to a Central System (CS), or as a simplistic full CS. balanz supports OCPP version 1.6J.

-Also related is an OCPP simulator, ocppsim.
+Apart from the main backend part, balanz, additional repositories will host a simple OCPP simulator, ocppsim, a UI, etc.

 balanz is developed and maintained by Jens Vedel Markussen, jens.markussen@gmail.com.